You will find below Metatogger documentation, in the form of frequently asked questions.

 A list of choices, available in the Track number field, allows you to choose an Automatic option, which will automatically increment the track number for each identified album.
 The tracks will be numbered in the order in which they are displayed in the workspace.

 The Remove unwanted tags tool allows the user to delete tags that he no longer needs.
-Can thus be deleted: